tsxoxo/portfolio-website/src/content/blog/implementing-utopia-design-system.md

 4. Apply the appropiate generated style to your body text.
 At the time of writing this is called `U/Type/Min/Prose/Step 0`.

 5. Do the same thing with a heading or two.
 Add some to your design if You hadn't already and apply some styles to them.
+There is some guesswork here, as You may or may not know how many steps You need for your scale.
+I went minimal and chose 3 steps but now that I write a blog and need like 5 heading hierarchies, I'm reconsidering.

 6. Now you should have at least 2 Utopian text styles living in your design.
 Change the font family of all of these in one swoop by using [this other plugin](https://www.figma.com/community/plugin/979005485047252094/Utopia-%2F-Batch-update-text-styles) by the Utopia creators.
 (The text should change on the main-frame as well as in your designs.)
 You can undo with `cmd-z` if You want, but it's good that You know that this is easy to do.